domenicomonaco/build-automation-kit/README.md

 #### Pay Attention

-**This software is an automation kit, therefore has some automation also critical such as "hard reset" and "deleting folders" and "discarding changes".**
+**This software is an automation kit, therefore has some automation also critical such as "hard reset", "deleting folders" and "discarding changes".**

-Therefore pay attention to use it, is possible that some bugs can overwrite your work!
-Is suggesting using it into "controlled space" to prevent disaseter in others folder.
+ **Therefore, PAY ATTENTION** while using it, is possible that some bugs can overwrite your work!
+As happen using git features.

+I suggesting using it into **"controlled space"** to prevent disaster in others folder.

 #### Usage